-Asiata would have provided a goal-line punch if he made the Lions' 53-man roster, but his performance in the preseason was lacking, to say least.
-Overall, he converted 27 carries into 66 yards and no touchdowns, while catching two of four passes for 14 yards.
+Asiata would have provided some goal-line punch if he made the Lions' 53-man roster, but his performance in the preseason was lacking, to say least.
+He converted 27 carries into 66 yards and no touchdowns, adding two catches on four targets for 14 yards.
 After a successful five-year run with the Vikings prior to this stint with the Lions, it wouldn't surprise if another organization gives Asiata a shot, perhaps as early as Week 1.

 Asiata rushed five times for 10 yards in Saturday's preseason game against the Jets.
 He also caught one of two targets for nine yards.